 A two-way sync is a process that updates, adds, or deletes information between two connected systems such that changes made in one system are reflected accurately in the other and vice versa.

 Imagine a calendar app that you use on your smartphone and your laptop.
 When you add an event on your laptop, you expect it to appear immediately on your phone, and if you delete it on one device, it should disappear from the other.
-These simultaneous edits across devices or systems portray how a two-way sync looks like in practice.
+These simultaneous edits across devices or systems portray what a two-way sync looks like in practice.

 In the context of data integration, two-way synchronization, also called bidirectional sync, ensures data remains consistent across two or more systems and minimizes errors arising from outdated or conflicting data.